Knicks guard Jalen Brunson sits on the bench in the...

 “I think it just comes down to effort on defense.
 I feel like we could’ve made more effort plays.
 I feel like the first effort was there but the second and third has to get better.”

-This second try at second effort is something the team has certainly heard in practice since that loss that saw them surrender 29 made three-pointers (which tied the NBA record and only avoided placing the Knicks on the wrong side of history as Boston missed its final 13 attempts.
-The Pacers may not shoot from distance as much as Boston, but they run at every opportunity.
-And if you aren’t giving effort, it will certainly show.
+This second try at second effort is something the team certainly has heard in practice since that loss.
+They surrendered 29 made three-pointers (on the Celtics’ first 48 attempts, tying the NBA record for made threes with 8:54 remaining; the Knicks avoided the wrong side of history only because Boston missed its final 13 attempts).

-Asked Thursday if he expected that second effort to be there against Indiana, Tom Thibodeau said bluntly, “Yeah I do.”
+Asked Thursday if he expects that second effort to be there against Indiana, Tom Thibodeau said bluntly, “Yeah, I do.”

-For Brunson, it’s not just fixing the flaws of the first night, but also keeping the memory of how the Knicks season ended — a Game 7 loss to Indiana at the Garden, with Brunson having to spend the fourth quarter in the trainer’s room after breaking his right hand.
+It’s not just fixing the flaws of the first night but also keeping the memory of how the Knicks’ season ended — a Game 7 loss to Indiana at the Garden, with Brunson having to spend the fourth quarter in the trainer’s room after breaking his right hand.

-“A lot of things, yes,” Brunson recalled.
-“Game 3, Indiana, I think that was a missed opportunity on our part, and then following Game 4 we didn't show up.
+“A lot of things, yes,” he recalled.
+“Game 3, Indiana, I think that was a missed opportunity on our part, and then following Game 4, we didn’t show up.
 So how we closed out that series was not ideal, them winning four out of the last five.
-So that's something I've thought about.
+So that’s something I’ve thought about.

 SUBSCRIBE